empty-house-icon

-Poodle Dogs And Comb Frogs
+Poodle Birds And Comb Frogs

 Chimpanzees pick fleas off each other.
 Oxpeckers clean the ears of hippos.
 Lots of creatures in the animal kingdom take grooming very seriously.
 But a very special flock of feathered creatures, here in the foothills of Peru, take grooming one step further.